Advertise with us

 From rental bikes and mopeds to cars rentals, taxis and buses, it's easy to traverse Martha's Vineyard roughly 100-square mile (9 miles wide, 23 miles long) island.

-The bus line serviced by Martha's Vineyard Transit Authority is probably the most popular and by far the best transportation deal in town.
-With fares averaging a dollar a trip, the better option is to obtain a 1-day or 3-day bus pass available at all the major ferry terminals for hop-on hop-off bus service throughout your entire stay.
-Don't forget to take a schedule or print one out online.
+The bus line serviced by Martha's Vineyard Transit Authority is probably the most popular and best transportation deal in town.
+With fares averaging a dollar a trip, the better option is to obtain a 1-day or 3-day bus pass available at all the major ferry terminals for hop-on hop-off bus service throughout your stay.
+Don't forget to take a route map, or download or print one online here

 Martha's Vineyard photo gallery